 - Rolling over: Most babies roll over in both directions (front to back, back to front) starting at the age of six months (5).
 In some cases, your baby may roll over while in the crib, thus disturbing their sleep.

 - Babbling: Your baby will enjoy making one-syllable sounds, such as “oh” and “ah,” repeatedly.
 The new ability to babble and coo may cause the baby to experiment with these sounds during their sleep time (6).

 - Sitting: Most babies can sit without support by the age of six months.
 The little one may experiment with sitting in their crib, causing disturbed sleep cycle.

-- Separation anxiety: Sleep disruptions can be caused by social developments such as separation anxiety, might also disrupt a baby’s sleep.
-These milestones are a normal part of a baby’s development and may sometimes affect their sleep at night (7).
+- Separation anxiety: Sleep disruptions can be caused by social developments such as separation anxiety–it is a normal part of a baby’s development and may sometimes affect their sleep at night (7).